 The yellow or orange tubers are elongated with ends that taper to a point and are of two dominant types.
 The paler-skinned sweet potato has a thin, light yellow skin with pale yellow flesh which is not sweet and has a dry, crumbly texture similar to a white baking potato.
 The darker-skinned one (most often called yam in error) has a thicker, dark orange skin with vivid orange, sweet flesh, and moist texture.
 Varieties include Goldrush, Georgia Red, Centennial, Puerto Rico, New Jersey, and Velvet.

 Sweet Potato Storage

 Unlike potatoes, fresh sweet potatoes generally do not store well, except under ideal conditions, and bruised ones rapidly deteriorate.
-In a dry, dark, cool (55 degrees F.) place, they can last up to three to four weeks.
+In a dry, dark, cool (55 F.) place, they can last up to three to four weeks.
 Plan on using within one week of purchase and do not refrigerate.
 Cooked sweet potatoes can be stored in the refrigerator in a covered container for 4 to 5 days.
-To freeze, pack in an airtight container, leaving 1/2-inch headroom and store for 10 to 12 months at 0 degrees F.
+To freeze, pack in an airtight container, leaving 1/2-inch headroom and store for 10 to 12 months at 0 F.

 Miscellaneous Sweet Potato Information

 Unfortunately, when sweet potatoes begin to go bad, you cannot just cut away the bad part, since the damage will be reflected in the flavor of the entire potato.

 Canned sweet potatoes are readily available year-round and are often confusingly labeled as yams.